tianocore/edk2/.pytool/Readme.md

 ## Running CI locally

-The EDKII Tools environment (and by extension the ci) is designed to support easily and consistantly running locally and in a cloud ci environment.
+The EDKII Tools environment (and by extension the ci) is designed to support easily and consistently running locally and in a cloud ci environment.
 To do that a few steps should be followed.
 Details of EDKII Tools can be found in the [docs folder here](https://github.com/tianocore/edk2-pytool-extensions/tree/master/docs)